cyclejs/cyclejs/time/README.md

 Time.run();
 ```

+Development / Production
+---

+You can use `@cycle/time` in your test suite without using it in dev or production.
+However, if you want to use any time based operators, you must use the ones provided by `@cycle/time`.

-Outside of your tests, `@cycle/time` acts as a driver that provides time based streams and operators.
+`@cycle/time` exports a `timeDriver`, a driver that provides time based streams and operators.
 All you need to do is add it your drivers object, and replace usages of time-based operators like `delay`, `debounce`, `throttle` and `periodic` with the `@cycle/time` implementation.
-Here is a simple counter using `Time.periodic`.
+Here is a counter using `Time.periodic`.

 ```js
 import {timeDriver} from '@cycle/time';